-At this point the amino acid-PLP isn’t covalently-bound to the enzyme, but that’s not the only interaction keeping it there – there are also weaker, non-covalent interactions, so it sticks around – long enough for…. water to come along and split it up (hydrolyze it) releasing an a-keto acid.
+At this point the amino acid-PLP is not covalently-bound to the enzyme, but there are also weaker, non-covalent interactions, so it sticks around – long enough for…. water to come along and split it up (hydrolyze it) releasing an a-keto acid.

 PMP + a-ketoglutarate -> PLP + glutamate